hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 #### Swirlds Crypto Pairings API
 ##### Overview
-This API will expose general arithmetic operations to work with Billinear Pairings and EC curves that implementations must provide.
+This API will expose general arithmetic operations to work with Bilinear Pairings and EC curves that implementations must provide.

 ##### Public API